holler4amarshall/questionnaire-auto-tests-demo-with-cucumber/README.md

 ### Exploratory tests:
 Exploratory tests could cover the following additional items:

-* Manipulate URL directly to try to access questions (views/screens) without answering the pre-requisite questions
+* Manipulate URL directly to access questions (views/screens) without answering the pre-requisite questions
+* Manipulate URL to test the various parameters (tree ids, styles, persistent node id etc)
 * Test navigation buttons: Back, Reset, Header, Footer etc.
 * Server-side testing: use a proxy tool or a browser add on to manipulate the responses being sent to the server to ensure that an error is returned if non valid responses are entered.
 (NOTE: for this type of form, this type of testing may not be required, unless the data were very important, such as a census form etc)
 * Cross platform/browser tests (mobile, pc, mac, chrome, firefox, safari etc)